~

 On building gnost: what 3+ years of freelancing actually looks like

 I started gnost when I was 16.
-No clients, no reputation, no real idea what I was doing, just a Discord server where someone said they'd pay me to build a bot, and I said yes before I knew how.
+No clients, no reputation, no real idea what I was doing, just a Discord server where someone said they'd pay me to build an app, and I said yes before I knew how.

 What I actually build